Teacher Gone Sewist

 Where I Am Now

-The more I felt like "me" again, the more I wanted to return to teaching.
-More accurately, I wanted to find work that could meld sewing and teaching.
-Eventually I Googled my way to the City Sewing Room where I started volunteering.
+The better I felt, the more I wanted to teach again.
+Eventually I Googled my way to the City Sewing Room where I started volunteering as a sewing instructor and shop assistant.
 I pitched some course offerings and the director, bless her heart, accepted my ideas with grace and encouragement.
 So, Textiles 101: From Fiber to Fabric, Fitting & Patterning Basics and, my personal favorite, Sewing for Special Needs were born, and a glimmer of hope was restored.

 Thank you for being here.